flesler/jquery.scrollTo/README.md

 * Apart from the target and duration, the plugin can receive a hash of settings.
 Documentation and examples are included in the source file.

-* If you are interested in animated "same-page-scrolling" using anchors(<a href="#some_id">...), check http://github.com/flesler/jquery.localScroll
+* If you are interested in animated "same-page-scrolling" using anchors(href="#some_id"), check http://github.com/flesler/jquery.localScroll

 * For a slideshow-like behavior using scrolling, check http://github.com/flesler/jquery.serialScroll